Dansby Swanson Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to allow 32 total home runs at a clip of 1.2 per game (to rank 21st in baseball).
+- Marlins pitchers combine to rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).

-- The Marlins are sending Luzardo (2-1) to the mound to make his sixth start of the season.
-He is 2-1 with a 3.62 ERA and 32 strikeouts in 27 1/3 innings pitched.
+- Cabrera makes the start for the Marlins, his sixth of the season.
+He is 1-2 with a 4.91 ERA and 24 strikeouts through 22 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Cleveland Guardians, when the lefty tossed 4 1/3 innings, surrendering four earned runs while allowing eight hits.
+- In his last appearance on Monday, the righty tossed 4 1/3 innings against the Atlanta Braves, allowing four earned runs while surrendering four hits.

+- In five games this season, the 25-year-old has put up an ERA of 4.91, with 9.8 strikeouts per nine innings.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.